manassaloi/manassaloi.github.io/_posts/2020-05-14-profitability-ondemand.markdown

 ---

-**I wrote a twitter thread on on-demand sector a couple of months back.
+**I had written a twitter thread on on-demand sector a couple of months back.
 Turning it into a blogpost**

 **/threadstarts**